Rcharitra1/temporary-ez/docs/School Bus Operator/Administration/Drivers.md

 1. Click the three dots.
 Then delete. <br />
    ![img alt](/img/admin-drivers-delete.png)

-2. Click Yes or No to confirm <br />
+2. Click Yes or No to confirm. <br />
    ![img alt](/img/admin-drivers-delete-confirmation.PNG)